RealNmS/Atmospheric-Fauna/README.md

 ## Installation

 Just make sure you have the latest version of [Fabric Loader](https://fabricmc.net/) and [Fabric API](https://modrinth.com/mod/fabric-api) installed.
+For the best experience I recommend using this alongside with [Mod Menu](https://modrinth.com/mod/modmenu) and [Cloth Config](https://modrinth.com/mod/cloth-config) to be able to customize the mod to your liking.

 For installation on **NeoForge** I recommend using [Sinytra Connector](https://modrinth.com/mod/connector), which is compatible with this mod.

-For the best experience I recommend using this alongside with [Mod Menu](https://modrinth.com/mod/modmenu) and [Cloth Config](https://modrinth.com/mod/cloth-config) to be able to customize the mod to your liking.
+To edit the config file, you should use [Connector Extras](https://modrinth.com/mod/connector-extras) and [Cloth Config (NeoForge)](https://modrinth.com/mod/cloth-config).

 The mod is completely **client-side**, so you don't need to install it on the server.
 As of now, there is no server-side functionality.